microsoft/TaskTracker/README.md

 - To train metric learning (triplet) probes:
   - Specify the model required in `task_tracker/training/triplet_probe/train_per_layer.py` from the set of models in (`task_tracker/training/utils/constants.py`)
-  - Change output sub-directory of the experiment
+  - Change output sub-directory name of the experiment
+  - Change other hyperparams if required
   - run `python train_per_layer.py`

 ### After training/downloading models